eper-io/tig/readme.md

 The design considerations were the following.

 - AI generates more code than people.
-- Copilots can apply generic code, author bookkeeping becomes unnecessary.
+- Copilots can apply generic code.
+Author bookkeeping becomes unnecessary.
 - Storage is cheaper, simple consistency is more important than disk usage.
+- Disk compression logic can solve repetition of blocks easily.
 - Change ordering is obsolete.
 Generative AI works on parallel versions.
 - Time stamps are less important, coding is non-linear.
 - Stable codebase is important.
 Hash identifies an entire repo, not a diff.
 - Revisions need to be tested and reviewed before use.
-Who wrote it is obsolete.
+Who wrote them is obsolete.
 - The stable version is a highly utilized version more likely than the latest one.
 - Storing more revisions is more important than full push updates of repo history.
 - We still need a way to securely iterate through all versions.
 - Api key is good enough especially if it can only be set by the owner of the server.
-- Api key can be extended with 2FA wrappers easily.
+- Api key can be extended with 2FA wrappers and monitoring solutions easily.
+- Cleanup logic can solve the case of privacy laws.
+Your data is cleaned up in a period by default.
+- Secondary backups can still iterate and store data for longer keeping the cache fixed size.

 ## The power